nationalarchives/tdr-transfer-frontend/README.md

 ### Full stack local development

+**NOTE: These instructions are out of date.
+Ask for assistance from a colleague if require setting up full stack development**

 Follow these instructions if you want to make changes to the API, database and/or auth system at the same time as updating the frontend.